merkle-open/NitroNetSitecore/docs/installation.md

 * **A** with Unity, CastleWindsor or Microsoft.DependencyInjection
 * **B** with another IoC Framework.

+*Important information*: Because there can be vital changes between different Sitecore versions, we have to make sure that a specific NitroNet.Sitecore Nuget works with a specific Sitecore version.
+Therefore we created the NuGets with a Sitecore suffix.
+So you can be sure that they are working with the declared Sitecore version.
+Currently only Sitecore 8.2 is supported (there are only Sitecore82 NuGets).

 #### (A) With Unity, CastleWindsor or Microsoft.DependencyInjection

 ##### NuGet Package Installation
-TODO: Text welche Sitecore82 erklärt

-Execute following line in your NuGet Package Manager to install NitroNet for Sitecore with **Unity**:
+Execute following the line in your NuGet Package Manager to install NitroNet for Sitecore with your preferred IoC framework:

+**Unity**

 `PM >` `Install-Package NitroNet.Sitecore.UnityModules.Sitecore82`